ZenFutral/CV/README.md

 ## Retail Booth Salesperson - Gypsy Caravan at Utah Renaissance Festival
 >(Weekends in May, 2013-2016)

-*Gypsy Caravan was a bellydancing & themed retail booth, they were deeply involved with the execution of the yearly festival.*
+*Gypsy Caravan was a belly dancing & themed retail booth, they were deeply involved with the execution of the yearly festival.*

 - Helped with booth set-up and teardown.
 - Assisted customers with their purchases.
 - Announced performances.
-- Performed various upkeeping duties to prepare for the festival.
+- Performed various up keeping duties to prepare for the festival.

 </details>